 California is projected to need more than 33,000 new mathematics and science teachers in the next 10 years.

 The demand for credentialed teachers in these fields is significantly greater than the supply of fully qualified candidates.
-As a consequence, large numbers of students in California are taught math and science by teachers who are not credentialed in those fields.
+As a consequence, large numbers of students in California are taught mathematics and science by teachers who are not credentialed in those fields.

-The California State University (CSU), the state's largest producer of math and science teachers, responded to this challenge with a commitment to double its annual production of credentialed teachers in science, technology, engineering, and mathematics (STEM) fields.
+The California State University (CSU), the state's largest producer of mathematics and science teachers, responded to this challenge with a commitment to double its annual production of credentialed teachers in science, technology, engineering, and mathematics (STEM) fields.

 Next Generation Science Standards (NGSS).

 As a result, the CSU and the new teachers our campuses prepare are now among the state's leaders in reforms addressing these standards and in fostering high-quality instruction focused on implementing the standards in historically underserved schools.

 The California legislature has provided long-term support to the CSU's Mathematics and Science Teacher Initiative (MSTI), creating a foundation for sustained effectiveness by increasing the number of highly-trained teachers and educators.

 Among the factors that enhance effectiveness are integration of recruitment strategies and financial support.
 Approaches for recruiting candidates from diverse populations are aligned with scholarships and grants that enable candidates to complete a teacher credential program without incurring more student debt.